Go to main nav Go to content Go to footer

 Yves Joli-Coeur

-A human commitment for a sustainable future of co-ownership
+A human commitment to a sustainable future for co-ownership

-Despite the ups and downs, the battles fought and the challenges yet to come, he remains convinced of the raison d'être of the organization he helped to found at the turn of the 2000s.
-Recently elected President of the RGCQ, of which he has also assumed the general secretariat since its constitution, he knows how to communicate with passion his interest and his great conviction towards the universe of co-ownership which is in no way limited to the legal field, far from there!
+Despite the ups and downs, the battles fought and the challenges yet to come, he remains convinced of the raison d'être of the organization he helped found in the early 2000s.

-As part of his presidency, there are two areas that he wishes to prioritize and which are particularly close to his heart: the professionalization of building managers and the completion of legislative reform.
+There are two areas that he would like to prioritize during his presidency, and which are particularly close to his heart: the professionalization of managers and the completion of legislative reform.

-“The objective at the time was to promote the sound management of buildings and to define the profession of those who were in charge of it.
-This association was intended to be a crossroads of knowledge, both for directors and for those who wanted to make it a professional activity,” he shares straight away.
-And this remains just as important in 2022!
+"At the time, the aim was to promote sound building management and define the profession of those in charge of it.
+This association was intended to be a crossroads of knowledge, both for administrators and for those who wished to turn it into a professional activity", he shares at the outset.
+And that remains just as important in 2022!

-This condominium expert deplores first and foremost that Quebec does not dare to stand out in the supervision of building managers.
-“Our province has not been able to demonstrate its sensitivity on this subject, while Alberta and Ontario have decided to act in this area.
-As proof, no legislative provision here recognizes this activity.
-There is therefore a glaring lack of professional recognition for those who want to make a career out of it.
-This lack of identity can be very problematic! »
+First and foremost, this condominium expert deplores the fact that Quebec does not dare to set itself apart when it comes to supervising managers.
+"Our province has failed to demonstrate its sensitivity to this issue, while Alberta and Ontario have decided to take action in this area.
+In fact, there is no legislative provision recognizing this activity here.
+As a result, there is a glaring lack of professional recognition for those who want to make a living from it.
+This lack of identity can be very problematic!

-One of the key elements of its vision is unquestionably based on the quality of condominium management.
-It was the fact of having observed significant shortcomings regarding this fundamental aspect of co-ownership that led him, along with five other players in the world of co-ownership, to set up the RGCQ in 1999.
+One of the key elements of his vision is undoubtedly the quality of condominium management.
+In fact, it was his observation of major shortcomings in this fundamental aspect of co-ownership that led him, along with five other players in the co-ownership world, to set up the RGCQ in 1999.

-For Me Joli-Coeur, this is a very demanding job.
-And why is it?
-“Because you are asked for a legal profile, a sufficient degree of knowledge in building techniques, knowledge of accounting, as well as a degree of competence in “knowing how to manage” people and an ability to teach.
-What's more, building managers must have a sixth sense and know how to make co-owners aware of the culture of living well together!
+For Me Joli-Coeur, it's a very demanding profession.
+And why is it so?
+"Because you're required to have a legal profile, sufficient knowledge of building techniques and accounting, as well as the ability to manage people and be a good teacher.
+What's more, managers must have a sixth sense and know how to make co-owners aware of the culture of good living together!

-Another undeniable advantage that the professionalization of the building manger profession would have: improving the quality of services, while contributing to building pride in this professional activity.
-Similarly, develop a sense of belonging to an organization that is there to ensure the protection of the public, as is the case for doctors, lawyers or any member of another professional order.
+Another undeniable advantage of professionalizing the management profession is to improve the quality of services, while helping to build pride in the profession.
+Similarly, developing a sense of belonging to an organization that is there to ensure the protection of the public, as is the case for doctors, lawyers or any member of another professional order.

-The work of a co-ownership manager should therefore be supervised by an organization similar to a professional order, not only in the interest of the co-owners, but also to ensure the development of a professional activity.
-This would have the effect of promoting the sustainability of this housing stock and, therefore, the protection of the assets of those who own them.
+The work of condominium managers should therefore be supervised by an organization akin to a professional order, not only in the interests of condominium owners, but also to ensure the development of a professional activity.
+The result would be to ensure the longevity of these properties, and thus the protection of their owners' assets.
 Yves Joli-Coeur is convinced that efforts must continue on this front.
-The Minister of Municipal Affairs and Housing, Mrs. Andrée Laforest, had also undertaken to put the subject of condominium managers back on the agenda of Bill 16, but this never materialized. .
+The Minister of Municipal Affairs and Housing, Andrée Laforest, had promised to put the subject of condominium managers back on the agenda for Bill 16, but this never materialized.

-Another important component: training for condominium directors and financial support for this collective dwelling.
+Another important aspect is training for condominium administrators and financial support for this collective lodging.

-Of course, he wishes to share this vision with the members of the RGCQ and with the managers, and intends to consult them on the subject.
+Of course, he would like to share this vision with RGCQ members and managers, and intends to consult them on the subject.

 LEGISLATIVE REFORM

-The second priority is to complete the work undertaken under Bill 16, and implement the measures that remain to be implemented.
+The second priority is to complete the work undertaken in the context of Bill 16, and implement the remaining measures.

-Even if everything is not over yet, far from it, Yves Joli-Coeur remains positive about the progress of the legislative reform.
-He would still like it to be completed as quickly as possible, to put an end to the uncertainty that still hangs over it, and to give the co-owners and administrators all the tools to better p
+Although far from finished, Yves Joli-Coeur remains positive about the progress of the legislative reform.
+He would like to see it come to fruition as quickly as possible, to put an end to the uncertainty that still looms, and give co-owners and administrators all the tools they need to better plan for the future.

 Board of directors